egilsster/git-releaser/README.md

 ## TODO

-- [ ] Make the CHANGELOG creation and addition better
+- Support Cargo.toml
-- [ ] Support Cargo.toml
+- Create a Github release with the new changelog
-- [ ] Create a Github release with the new changelog
+- Signed commits
-- [ ] Signed commits
+- Improve error handling
-- [ ] Improve error handling
+- Unit test all the things
-- [ ] Unit test all the things
+- Read PR information for the repo instead of just git commits
-- [ ] Read PR information for the repo instead of just git commits
+- Prompt to stash local changes so the working dir is clean during the release process
-- [ ] Prompt to stash local changes so the working dir is clean during the release process
+- Add confirmation on the release that will be created